paulaime/awesome-privacy/README.md

 * [nomacs](https://nomacs.org) – A free, open source image viewer, which supports multiple platforms.
 * [Gwenview](https://apps.kde.org/en/gwenview) – A fast and easy to use image viewer by KDE.
 * [qView](https://interversehq.com/qview/) – A simple multiplatform image viewer.
+* [Simple Gallery](https://www.simplemobiletools.com/gallery/) – A highly customizable offline gallery for Android.
+* [Photok](https://github.com/leonlatsch/Photok) – A free photo safe that stores your photos encrypted on your device.

 ### Image editing